alphagov/notifications-ruby-client/DOCUMENTATION.md

 #### template_id (required)

-You can find this by signing into GOV.UK Notify and going to the __Templates__ page.
+Sign in to [GOV.UK Notify](https://www.notifications.service.gov.uk/) and go to the __Templates__ page to find the template ID.
+For example:

 ```ruby
 template_id: "f33517ff-2a88-4f6e-b855-c550268ce08a"